epfl-ada/ada-2024-project-lesfraisestagada/README.md

 To make sure the visualization does not contain too many points / too many edges we might consider filtering the articles to only keep the most used ones in the games.
 We could also do other visualizations where we only keep a subset of categories of articles (for example, only the Historical Figures category)
+### 2.3 Dead Ends Analysis
+In this section, "dead ends" in the Wikispeedia game were analysed by examining points where players frequently abandoned paths before reaching their target.
+This analysis included tracking success and failure rates of articles, linking dead-end articles to specific countries, and scaling click counts by outgoing links to potentially highlight cultural patterns in player behavior.

+- Process all game paths to count occurrences, success, and failure ratios for each article.
+- Calculate and printed the success rate for the backtracking action ("<").
+- Analyze top articles by unique failure and success counts, segmented by category.
+- Identify articles with high failure ratios, indicating potential dead ends.
+- Merge articles with country data to connect dead-end articles to specific countries.
+- Aggregate data by country, calculating total clicks, outgoing/incoming links, and average failure ratios.
+- Plot the most significant dead-end countries based on click count and outgoing links.
+- Scale click counts by outgoing links and plotted scaled dead-end countries.
+- Extract last articles from unfinished paths and analyzed their frequency as dead ends by country.
+- Scale last article counts by outgoing links and visualized scaled dead-end countries.
+- Identify articles appearing before backtracking and counted their occurrences.
+- Plot unfinished paths' articles before backtracking, including a scaled version based on outgoing links.
 ### 3. How can we explain the players' biases?

 #### Comparing with random walk